 The research was commissioned by Yellowstone to Yukon Conservation Initiative (Y2Y).
 A research advisory committee made up of diverse regional representatives and provincial and national experts provided direction, advice, and review of the report.

 The research, conducted through interviews with over 30 community leaders, includes 18 specific recommendations for land use planning, tourism and recreation, forestry and bioenergy, technology, climate change, and engagement with First Nations.
 It lays the groundwork for a regional discussion on the intersection of healthy ecosystems, a healthy economy, and the emerging opportunities that may come with a more sustainable approach to resource use.

-Found within the globally unique inland temperate rainforest region of southeastern British Columbia, the Columbia Headwaters includes portions of the traditional territories of the Okanagan, Secwepemc, Ktunaxa and Sinixt First Nations.
+Found within the globally unique inland temperate rainforest region of southeastern British Columbia, the Upper Columbia includes portions of the traditional territories of the Okanagan, Secwepemc, Ktunaxa and Sinixt First Nations.
 Local governments include the municipalities of Revelstoke, Golden, and Nakusp and surrounding rural areas.
 This area makes an excellent case study because regional economies depend on the sustainability of natural resources for extraction, tourism and recreation values.